Largest Verdict in a Personal Injury case

 In some cases the mesh -- also called a bladder sling, pelvic sling or pelvic support -- has eroded or shrunk after being inserted, necessitating additional surgeries.
 As a result, hundreds of lawsuits have been filed against the manufacturers of the urogynecological mesh products, including Ethicon Inc., a New Jersey subsidiary of Johnson & Johnson, which on June 4, 2012 said it would halt sales of most of its mesh products.
 (See story)

-If you or a loved one suffered serious injury as a result of a mesh patch procedure, you should contact a surgical mesh attorney for a free evaluation of your case.
+If you or a loved one suffered a severe or catastrophic injury as a result of a mesh patch procedure, you should contact a surgical mesh attorney for a free evaluation of your case.

 Lee Balefsky, head of Kline & Specter's Mass Tort Department, is a member of the Plaintiffs' Steering Committee involved in all transvaginal mesh cases nationwide.
-The firm is playing an important role in the litigation nationally by taking depositions of the manufacturers' key employees in the case.
+The firm, led by Balefsky, is playing an important role in the litigation nationally by taking depositions of the manufacturers' key employees in the case.

 The U.S. Food and Drug Administration (FDA) in July 2011 issued its second notification in three years to doctors and patients warning about the problems with surgical mesh products.
 It said that “serious complications associated with surgical mesh for transvaginal repair of POP (pelvic organ prolapse) are not rare” (FDA emphasis).